pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 **Def. ('has related name'):** *'has related name' is an object property that we use in order to indicate that two biological names are related somehow.
-This relationship is purposely vague as to encompass all situations where two biological names co-occur in a text.
+This relationship is purposefully vague as to encompass all situations where two biological names co-occur in a text.
 It is transitive and reflexive.*

 ```